S1mpleyang/ConstructionActionRecognition/README.md

 This is repository for the ["Transformer-based deep learning model and video dataset for unsafe action identification in construction projects"](https://www.sciencedirect.com/science/article/pii/S0926580522005738).

+This work apply computer vision technology into construction industry for understanding the various actions of workers.

 # Step1